Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 The HPE Intelligent Provisioning firmware for the HPE Apollo 4200 has no method available to flash this component in the system.
 To acquire the firmware, download the binary file from [HPE Support Center](https://internal.support.hpe.com/hpsc/swd/public/detail?swItemId=MTX_f6abd3e3803e4b2395eee361c3) and follow the instructions below.

-### Update Firmware From System Utilities Via A USB Drive
+### Option 1: Update Firmware from System Utilities by Using a USB Drive

 1. Convert the iso file to img format.